-Just recently, a colleague of mine and I was discussing about the benefits and convenience of applying for an SSS Salary Loan for the third time.
+Just recently, Me and a Colleague was discussing about the benefits and convenience of applying for an SSS Salary Loan for the third time.

 Little did we know, another colleague from the next table is overhearing our conversation.